HVAC contractors in

 Licensing Requirements

-Kentucky requires HVAC contractors to hold a state contractor license through the Department of Housing, Buildings and Construction.
-Must pass trade examination, provide proof of 4 years experience or formal training, maintain $10,000 surety bond, and renew annually by June 30th.
-Refrigerant handling requires separate EPA Section 608 certification.
+Kentucky requires HVAC contractors to obtain a Heating, Ventilation and Air Conditioning license through the Division of Plumbing.
+Must pass trade examination, provide proof of 4 years experience or complete approved apprenticeship program, maintain $10,000 surety bond, and renew annually by June 30th.
+Refrigerant handling requires EPA Section 608 certification.

 Permit Requirements